 As you progress through your course you will be expected to find additional information for yourself, rather than just relying on one or two textbooks, and to produce substantial assignments and perhaps a dissertation.
 The Library subscribes to over 50,000 e-journals so you won’t need to rely on Google for finding this information, but you may need help with finding relevant journal articles.
 Library Search is a good starting point but we recommend you use our databases for in-depth searches.
 Academic Support Librarians organise training on how to structure your searches, evaluate the information you find and refer to it correctly.
 They can also help you to access material if we don’t subscribe to a particular journal.

 Further guidance on using databases is available here.
 The Library webpages also give links to other online tutorials and guidance, so we recommend that you explore these.
-Our finding information pages and the GetWISE module are excellent starting points.
+Our finding information pages is an excellent starting point.

 Referencing and avoiding plagiarism